 I feel for nonprofits that rely on large events for their fundraising income, I really do.
 But, people, let’s reevaluate this approach.
 Keep in mind that events are the single most expensive way to raise money.
 If you already have a big event planned and had to cancel it, please get in touch with your attendees and donors ASAP!
 There are creative ways to respond when you have to cancel an event – ways that will allow you to raise at least some of the funds without actually having the event.
 Gail Perry’s advice on this is spot on, as usual.

 Now is the time to level up your fundraising strategy, and I am here to help you, friends.
-Email me at email@example.com, or fill out the contact form to set up a time.
+From now until May 1, I am offering 30% off Fund Development Assessment and Strategy packages.
+Email me at email@example.com, or pick a time on my calendar for us to connect by phone.